AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 **Uniflow (Main Class)**
 - Entry point that initializes core components and runs the main command loop
+- Exposes shared singletons (e.g., `getScoreManager()`) to commands.

 **UI (User Interface)**
 - Handles all user interactions, reading commands via Scanner and displaying formatted results

 **Parser**
-- Parses user input strings into Command objects
+- Parses user input strings into `Command` objects
-- Validates command syntax and throws UniflowException for invalid commands
+- Validates command syntax and throws `UniflowException` for invalid commands

 **Command (Abstract Class)**
 - Base class for all command types using the Command Pattern
-- Defines execute() method and isExit() to control application flow
+- Defines `execute()` method and `isExit()` to control application flow

 **Module**
-- Represents a course session with ID, name, timing, session type, and score breakdown
+- Represents a scheduled module with ID, name, day/time, session type, and optional score breakdown
 - Provides methods to check for tutorials and retrieve module information

 **ModuleList**